 As mentioned above, there are already at least three community solar offerings by or within rural electric cooperatives.
-Illinois' first community solar project was a 126 kW installation in Elizabeth, built by Jo Carroll Energy in December 2014.506 That project allows Jo Carroll customers to buy individual panels in the 460-panel ground-mounted system, with the energy produced credited against their bills.
+Illinois' first community solar project was a 126 kW installation in Elizabeth, built by Jo Carroll Energy in December 2014.510 That project allows Jo Carroll customers to buy individual panels in the 460-panel ground-mounted system, with the energy produced credited against their bills.
 Prairie Power sells kWh blocks of solar power to customers of its 10 distribution cooperatives through the Bright Options Solar program.
-The program is supplied by two 500 kW solar installations near Shelbyville and Astoria, both built in 2015.507 Neither of these projects would be eligible to participate in the Adjustable Block Program because they were energized prior to June 1, 2017, but they indicate that rural electric cooperatives have thus far been the leaders in community solar in Illinois.
+The program is supplied by two 500 kW solar installations near Shelbyville and Astoria, both built in 2015.511 Neither of these projects would be eligible to participate in the Adjustable Block Program because they were energized prior to June 1, 2017, but they indicate that rural electric cooperatives have thus far been the leaders in community solar in Illinois.
 Several proposed community solar projects that would be located within the Jo Carroll Energy service territory applied to the Adjustable Block Program, and one - the Apple Canyon Lake Solar Farm - was allocated a REC contract via the April 10, 2019 lottery.

 The Agency proposes the following standard for allowing community renewable generation projects in the service territories of rural electric cooperatives and municipal utilities to participate in the Agency's programs or procurements; it is unchanged from the standard proposed in the Initial Plan, approved by the ICC in Docket No. 17-0838.
 This standard may require actions be taken by the rural electric cooperative or municipal utility.
-As entities not regulated by the state, they are free to choose whether to take these actions, but should they choose not to, then the residents and businesses within their service territories would not benefit from receiving revenue through these programs for its RECs, and thus the economics of such projects may not be as attractive to developers or subscribers.
+As entities not regulated by the state, they are free to choose expressly exclude "public utilities that are owned and operated by any political subdivision, public institution of higher education or municipal corporation of this State, or public utilities that are owned by such political subdivision, public institution of higher education, or municipal corporation and operated by any of its lessees or operating agents" as well as "electric cooperatives as defined in Section 3-119" of the PUA.
+220 ILCS 5/3-105.